zengzzzzz/translate-epub-book-by-openai/README.md

 # translate epub books by openai api
 translate epub books Using AI translate, the translation is not perfect, but it is very interesting.
+Welcome to pr .

 ![image](https://raw.githubusercontent.com/zengzzzzz/zengzzzzz-img/main/tranlate_epub_book_by_openai/readme_pic.jpg)